1.1. Motivation and justification

 Beyond the same regulation, one of the unpublished processes that has driven the sector development was carried out in 2014 and consisted of a participatory planning process for the long-term energy policy denominated Energy 2050, a process that extended for more than 18 months with significant national impact.
 As part of this process, a number of instances of discussion were held and an Advisory Committee was formed composed of different actors from both the public and private sectors and scholars.
 As a result, 34 strategic guidelines were established with their respective action plan, both for the year 2030 and for 2050, generating an unprecedented policy and road map in the country.
 In the field of renewable energies, one of the most radical goals was established, by 2035, reaching at least 60% of the national electricity generation comes from renewable sources and by 2050 this value increases to 70%.
 A summary of these and other goals established in the participatory planning process is presented in Figure 1.

 In 2015 and 2016 new laws of great relevance for the national electric sector have been approved and became effective.
-Law 20.805, which improves the system of tendering for electricity supply for customers subject to price regulations, has made it possible to considerably improve competition in these tenders.
+Law 20.805, which improved the system of tendering for electricity supply for customers subject to price regulations, has made it possible to considerably improve competition in these tenders.
 Also, the barriers that renewable energy projects had to participate have reduced, allowing them to concentrate their offers in the blocks where they effectively have their resources available and thereby pushing the prices offered downwards.